rikhuijzer/xrcf/arnoldc/README.md

 All other passes such as `--convert-func-to-llvm` are implemented in the `xrcf` crate.

-If you want to build your own compiler, here are some modern compiler projects that could serve as inspiration:
+Although the compiler framework is not yet feature complete, if you want to build your own compiler, here are some modern compiler projects that could serve as inspiration:

 - [jax](https://github.com/jax-ml/jax): A Python library for accelerator-oriented computing
 - [triton](https://github.com/triton-lang/triton): A Python library for high-performance computation on GPUs by OpenAI.